The running of featureful primordial power spectra: Conclusions

 \section{Conclusions}

 Inflationary theories provide the most compelling solution to the standard cosmological problems (horizon, flatness and generation of primordial perturbations).
 In its canonical version, inflation is related to the existence of a scalar field, the inflaton, slowly rolling down its potential.
 This is known as the slow-roll paradigm, and leads to a hierarchy in the parameters governing the primordial power spectrum's power-law.
 Namely, the running $dn_s/d\ln k$ of the scalar spectral index ($n_s$) and its running $n_{\rm{run,run}}$ are expected to be second and third order in the slow-roll parameters, respectively.
 However, observationally, this hierarchy is not satisfied, with the current mean value of $n_{\rm{run,run}}$ being larger than the corresponding one for $dn_s/d\ln k$.
 Even if errors are still very large to draw any definite conclusion, one could look whether alternative inflationary models predict a different hierarchy, closer to present measurements~\cite{vandeBruck:2016rfv}.
 In this regard, we have asked ourselves whether this observed anarchy could be due to the fact that the primordial power spectrum has some localized features, as in theoretical scenarios with non-canonical kinetic terms, a time-varying sound speed or within the so-called axion monodromy scenarios.
 We have focused here on this latter case, exploring a toy model which reasonably describes the axion-monodromy inflationary predictions.
 Indeed, we have shown that when fitting mock Planck data generated assuming a featured toy-model to a featureless power spectrum, the values of the running of the scalar and of its running can mimic the observed anarchy.
 To reinforce our conclusions, we have also carried out a proper model comparison analysis, and, assuming that nature has chosen a model with the current mean values of $dn_s/d\ln k$ and $n_{\rm{run,run}}$, Planck mock data show weak evidence when this model is compared to a model in which a featured primordial power spectrum is fitted to the slow-roll hierarchy one.
 A model comparison analysis in the COrE case will provide strong evidence against the featured model, assuming that the underlying true cosmology is a model with the standard power-law power spectrum with values for the $dn_s/d\ln k$ and $n_{\rm{run,run}}$ parameters equal to their current best-fit values.
-Future CMB measurements, as those expected to be carried out by the COrE satellite mission, have therefore the key to disentangle among these two possibilities.
+Future CMB measurements, as those expected to be carried out by the COrE satellite mission, have the potential to disentangle among these two possibilities, even if the definite confirmation of the potential featureful nature of the primordial power spectrum would also need the supporting proof from scale structure measurements and/or bispectrum data.